TherealStarVerse/TherealStarVerse/README.md

 - 👋 Hi, I’m @ Star~Verse... the real one.
 Someone stole my name already.
 - 👀 I’m interested in ...
 A lot of fucking shit.
 - 🌱 I’m currently learning ...
 No clue!
 - 💞️ I’m looking to collaborate on ...
-Somethin' Starbound related
+Somethin' I dunno mate.
 - 📫 How to reach me ...
 Discord.
 If you found this site, you probably already know me!

 <!---